Xperaz/OOP-Hard-Parts/Notes/4-New_Keyword.md

 But now we need to adjust how we write the body of CreateUser - how can we:

-- Refer to the auto-created object? : we can use `this`;
+- Could you refer to the auto-created object? : we can use `this`;
-- Know where to put our single copies of functions?: we can use `prototype prototype inheritance`.
+- Know where to put our single copies of functions?: we can use `prototype inheritance`.
-> more details about prototype inheritance in next sections.
+> More details about prototype inheritance are in the next sections.

 ## Functions are both objects and functions